 Before the hot lunch program became free many kids ate only a small dry bun for lunch.
 They are now served rice or a cornmeal-like cake (posho) with beans.
 Sometimes, there’s even a little cabbage.

 As a result, students are energetic and able to learn better.
 This program is contributing to their personal development and to the development of Uganda in the long run.

-The annual budget is about $3,900 – which includes all food, cooking oil, salt, charcoal and a small stipend for the cook.
+The annual budget is about $3,900.
+This includes all food, cooking oil, salt, charcoal, and a small stipend for the cook.